Hansmu/dynamodb-tutorial/README.md

 ### Secondary Indexes
+When creating a secondary index, you will need to specify the key schema of your index.
+The key schema is similar to the primary key of your table - you will state the partition and sort key (if desired) for your secondary index that will drive your access patterns.

 #### Local secondary index
+A local secondary index uses the same partition key as your table's primary key, but a different sort key.
+This can be a nice fit when you are often filtering your data by the same top-level property, but have access patterns to filter your dataset further.
+The partition key can act as the top-level property, and the different sort key arrangements will act as your more granular filters.

 Local secondary indexes must be created when you create your table.
 You cannot add a local secondary index later on.
 You can create up to 5 such local secondary indexes.